-RSPCA Victoria has prepared something special for the kids this spring break
+RSPCA Victoria has prepared something special for the kids this holiday break

 Finding activities for your child during the school holidays can be a challenge.
-After all, you want them to have fun, be safe, and perhaps learn a thing or two along the way!
-And then there’s the added pressure of lockdown restrictions for Victorians.
+After all, you want them to have fun, be safe, and of course, learn a thing or two along the way.

-In a coup for young animal lovers, RSPCA Victoria has reimagined its holiday program to ensure young students can continue to stay engaged with animals while learning about animal welfare during the break.
-This September, it’s replacing its popular onsite classes at its Burwood facility with a brand-new, virtual offering for children between the ages of five and thirteen.
+RSPCA Victoria wants to ensure young students can continue to stay engaged with animals while learning about animal welfare during the break.
+This holiday, they’re bringing back their offering for children between the ages of five and thirteen!

 RSPCA Holiday Program

-This holiday break, from 21 September to 2 October, there will be live classes conducted via Zoom, Mondays through Fridays.
-Students will be invited inside RSPCA Victoria’s working barn where they will get to meet the friendly farm animals.
+This holiday break, students can have a peek inside RSPCA Victoria’s working barn where they will get to meet the friendly farm animals.
 Think horses, cows, sheep, goats, chickens, dogs, cats and more!

 Our educators aim to explore with our students the similarities we share with animals.
 Our needs and feelings overlap, and we are not too different from one another.
 If RSPCA Victoria is to achieve its vision of ending cruelty to all animals, we must continue to seek out ways of removing the division between us and them.

-RSPCA Victoria has trialled similar virtual classes earlier this year to great success.
+RSPCA Victoria also trialled similar virtual classes earlier this year to great success.
 As Emily shared, the virtual interactions have provided much more than just educational activities for children during the global pandemic.

 “Animals provide much needed comfort and entertainment…whether it’s our own pets snuggling with us on the couch or when we tune into watching our favourite cat video on YouTube.
 Our education programs have been able to go one step further in bringing students into the lives and daily care routines of our animals through video conferencing technology like Zoom.”

 Don’t miss out!
-Book your young animal lovers into RSPCA Victoria’s live online class before spots run out.
+Book your young animal lovers into RSPCA Victoria’s school holiday classes before spots run out!

 You might also like...